-Parker Binion (AXS Multi-Strategy Alternatives Fund, AXS Thomson Reuters Private Equity Return Tracker Fund and AXS Thomson Reuters Venture Capital Return Tracker Fund) joined AXS in January 2021.
-Prior to joining AXS, Mr. Binion was a portfolio manager of Kerns Capital Management, Inc. since September 2014, and was responsible for managing the firm's separately managed account strategies and hedging/net exposure strategies.
+Parker Binion (AXS Adaptive Plus Fund, AXS All Terrain Opportunity Fund, AXS Multi-Strategy Alternatives Fund, AXS Thomson Reuters Private Equity Return Tracker Fund, AXS Thomson Reuters Venture Capital Return Tracker Fund) joined AXS Investments LLC in January 2021.
+Prior to joining the Advisor, Mr. Binion was a portfolio manager of Kerns Capital Management, Inc. since September 2014, and was responsible for managing the firm's separately managed account strategies and hedging/net exposure strategies.
 Prior to 2014, Mr. Binion was an investment advisor representative with Heritage Capital from 2012 to 2014.
 He holds an A.B. in political science with a concentration in economics from Duke University and a J.D. with honors from the University of Texas at Austin.